apache/incubator-streampark-website/community/contribution_guide/mailing_lists.md

     limitations under the License.
 -->

-The Apache StreamPark developer mailing list is the preferred means for all your questions when using Apache StreamPark, which pushes your doubts out to the entire community.
+The Apache StreamPark™ developer mailing list is the preferred means for all your questions when using Apache StreamPark™, which pushes your doubts out to the entire community.
 This is the best way to keep up-to-date with the community.

 Before you post anything to the mailing lists, be sure that you already **subscribe** to them.